python/steering-council/updates/2021-02-steering-council-update.md

 ## February 15

-[ The SC could not meet this week due to a bank holiday in the US and the impossibility to find a common replacement date in the week ]
+[ The SC could not meet this week due to holidays in the US and Canada, and the impossibility to find a common replacement date in the week ]

 ## February 22